Water works well for Dutch in tactical switch

 Van Gaal admitted it was a lucky escape for his side as they edged past Mexico but gave himself and his players a pat on the back for preparation and tactical switches.

 “They had faith and believed till the very end," he said.
-"The humidity was not in our favour.
+"The humidity was not in our favor.
 We were fresher and fitter than the Mexicans.

 “Not only did my players have belief that they could perform today, they also were fit for this match.